TheGreatPintoJ/PintoKits/README.md

 ## Permissions

-- pintokits.kit
+- pintokits.kit (default permission for using kits)
+- pintokits.kit.<kitname> (permission for using a specific kit)
+- pintokits.kit.* (permission for using all kits)
-- pintokits.savekit
+- pintokits.savekit (default permission for saving kits)
-- pintokits.removekit
+- pintokits.removekit (default permission for removing kits)

 ## Support